openafs-contrib/afsbotcfg/README.md

     $ python3 -m venv venv

-Activate the virtual envirnoment for the installation:
+Activate the virtual environment for the installation:

     $ source venv/bin/activate